tewendel/interkit-masterarbeit/sites/docs/src/content/guides/quick-start/elements.md

 ## Build the user interface with Components

 Components define the structure of the UI of the app.
 Start the app with the `AppBase` component.

-### Component Actions

-Component Actions are required for more complex interactions between components in the user interface.

-Examples:
-- Tap on "Help" opens a submenu on the menu overlay
-- Navigation from a details view of an element to its entry on the map

-### "Building" an App
+You can look up the documentation for all components by right clicking on them and clicking on `help`.
+Common design patterns are covered in the [tutorial](/guides/tutorial/intro).

+## Connect your components to the database

+If you want to display data from the database, you need to load it with special components such as [DataLoaderSingle](/reference/components/DataLoader).

+## Divide your app into different screens and set up navigation

+Use [Route](/reference/components/Route) components to define different screens that the user can navigate to inside your app.
+To allow a user to navigate to a different route, use the effect property on interactice components like [Button](/reference/components/Button).

+## Updating your app

-Whenever you change something in the component structure, you need to press the "Save" button for changes to become effective in the app preview section.
+Whenever you change something in the component structure, you need to press the `Save` button for changes to become effective in the app preview section.

-The "Build App" button does the same, but also generates a link to test the app on your mobile device or the interkit playground app.
+The `Publish` button does the same, but makes the structural changes visible to visitors of your app.
+It also generates a link to test the app on your mobile device.

-Changes in the database do not need a rebuild, they update immediately.
+Important: Changes in the database do not need to be explicitly published, they update immediately.